Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War: The Silva Real Estate Dispute

 In the quiet town of Silva, Missouri (63964), a bitter real estate dispute erupted in 2023 that would embroil neighbors and test the limits of arbitration.
-The case involved two parties: James Whitaker, a local farmer, and Linda Carver, a developer from Cape Girardeau.
+The case involved two parties: the claimant, a local farmer, and Linda Carver, a developer from Cape Girardeau.
 The contested property, a 15-acre parcel along Old Highway 51, had been at the center of their fractured business relationship for over a year.

 It began in January 2023 when Carver agreed to purchase the land from Whitaker for $325,000.
 The contract stipulated a closing date of March 31st with a due diligence period of 30 days.
 However, conflicts emerged almost immediately.
 Whitaker claimed that Carver missed multiple inspection deadlines and failed to submit necessary documents on time.
 Carver countered that Whitaker withheld critical information about a floodplain designation added in December 2022, significantly devaluing the property.